eric-pedersen/mixed-effect-gams/paper_outline.md

 # Outline of tutorial paper

-## General concept: Teaching ecologists how to use functional mixed effects
-using the mgcv package and the "fs" basis.
+## General concept: Teaching ecologists how to use functional mixed effects using the mgcv package and the "fs" basis.

 The basic idea is that the "fs" basis in mgcv allows you to fit different smooths for different factor levels of a variable, but share a certain amount of information between smooths in that grouping level.
 That is, when fitting a smooth for factor levels that have few data points, using the "fs" basis will draw those levels towards the global mean smooth for that variable.
 Conceptually very close to a mixed effect model with random effects for slopes.

 **GLS:** _we should talk about subject-specific smooths in general, thus including `by` smooths as a fixed effect alternative.
 Then we can make the point that with larger *j* (sensu eqn below) a random effect smooth might be more useful generally.
 Then there are different ways to accomplish these things with **mgcv**.
 Putting everything in this broader context would be more generally useful than the very specific efficient random smooths of `fs` terms.
 Also, need to be clear that `fs` terms will tend to have similar amoungs of wigglyness, but `by` terms need not._

+**DLM**: _Definitely want to set out in general (and plain) terms what these smooths mean in a non-mathemtatical sense to give folks an idea of the **kind** of models that they can fit.
+We can dive into some specific examples but we also want to ensure that someone with a new problem that fits into this approach can work that out from our paper (is this asking too much?).
+Assuming you were writing the above quickly, as smooths aren't really fixed effects :) -- this brings up some terminology issues in terms of how to describe random effects (which are smooths) vs. smooths (which are random effects) vs. combinations of both (which are combinations of both).
+Need to be careful to not write sentences as confusing as my last one._

 For a one-dimensional ~~Gaussian~~ regression, this model is in effect fitting: